Find flights

 Baggage policy and fees

 Like most low-cost carriers, Thai AirAsia requires passengers to pay for checked baggage, whether à la carte or as part of a bundle.
-On the other hand, I’ve found the airline is much more lenient about carry-on baggage size and weight than many of its counterparts, particularly when flying in a Hot Seat in boarding zone 1.
+I’ve found the airline is lenient about carry-on baggage size and weight compared to many counterparts, particularly when flying in a Hot Seat with priority boarding.

 Baggage bundles

 If you think you’ll need to check a bag, it may make sense to purchase one of Thai AirAsia’s bundles.
-Branded as Value Pack and Premium Flex, these bundles combine several add-ons at a discount compared to what you’d pay for features individually.
+Branded as Value Pack and Premium Flex, these bundles combine several add-ons at a discount compared to paying for features individually.

 Check-in

-Over the years, Thai AirAsia has greatly improved the functionality of its website and mobile app, practically eliminating the need for airport check-in in the process.
-This is in contrast to when I first started flying them and I almost always needed to stop by an airport counter due to some bug.
+Thai AirAsia has greatly improved its website and mobile app functionality over the years, practically eliminating the need for airport check-in.
+This is a big change from when I first started flying them and almost always needed to stop by an airport counter due to some bug.

 Onboard experience